endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 |TP|FN|
 |FP|TN|

+What we see is consistent with the underlying trends to date.
+The data models are slightly better.
+The human panels are slightly more error prone.

 What's the correct/winning Road Dog avg line?
+There have been 46 road dog wins through week 13.
+The average line... home team favored by 3.86 points.